-(ii) Impact of shocks on CAD: If there is a positive shock on BD, we see a positive effect on CAD in the first and second season, but from the third to the ninth season, the effect is negative.
+- (ii) Impact of shocks on CAD: If there is a positive shock on BD, we see a positive effect on CAD in the first and second season, but from the third to the ninth season, the effect is negative.
 And in the tenth season BD has a positive effect on CAD again which continues until the seventh season.
 From the eighteenth to the twentieth season, these effects are marginally negative and ultimately converge to o.
 In addition, if there is a positive shock on CAD, from the first to the fifth season we see a positive impact but from the sixth to the fourteenth season the effect becomes negative causing CAD to fall and eventually reach zero.
-Also if there is a positive shock on DS, from the season on the effect is positive leading to an increase till it converges to o.

-(iii) Impact of shocks on DS: The effect of BD shock on DS has always been positive which shows that as budget deficit increases the government's ability to repay its debts decreases.
+Also if there is a positive shock on DS, from the second to the tenth season, we see a negative impact on CAD, but from the eleventh season on the effect is positive leading to an increase till it converges to o. - (iii) Impact of shocks on DS: The effect of BD shock on DS has always been positive which shows that as budget deficit increases the government's ability to repay its debts decreases.
 But the effect of CAD shock on DS in the short-term is positive.
 From the sixth to the tenths season it is negative and from the tenth season on (long run) it becomes positive again.
 This behavior shows that if the current account deficit is due to oil revenue shocks, this deficit would lead to a reduction in oil revenues and consequently falling government revenues.
 The common way of financing government debts is borrowing from the Central Bank.
 As a result the current account deficit affects budget deficit through the debt variable.
 The debt created due to the current account deficit initially leads to higher economic growth and government revenues and as a result the debt-to-GDP ratio falls.
 Given the fact that current debt is generated by relying on expected future incomes, if expected incomes are not realized, problems arise in the ability to pay off debt.
 Therefore, the government has to repay debt by creating new debt.
 Consequently, the government debt increases and the current account deficit has a positive effect on the debt-to-GDP ratio.